Safety Beach: Beach activities

 The area has a calm, sandy bay and a swimming beach which is popular for boating.
 The foreshore reserve has an attractive children's playground and BBQ areas with shading.

 Safety Beach Sailing Club was established in 1967.
 Safety Beach Sailing Club has hosted many State and National titles and SBSC sailors are recognised by the sailing community for their excellence in sailing with success at regattas and at State, National and International level.

 History

-Many believe Safety Beach to originally have been named 'Shark Bay', but no official maps have this name.
+Many believe Safety Beach to originally have been named 'Shark Bay', however this isn't true.
+No official maps ever recorded the name "Shark Bay"; the nickname was used only informally for a period after blood and offal from a nearby abattoir was discharged into local creeks, attracting large amounts of sharks into Domana Bay.
 The area of port Phillip bay is called Dromana Bay and the first domestic subdivision around 1912 was called Dromana estate and was the blocks of land off Marine Drive and Dromana Parade from Pt Nepean road to around Dunns creek.

 Safety Beach gets its name from a journal entry of a trading vessel that run aground in storm and they were able to off load the livestock safely.

 In 1841, Hugh Jamieson purchased 5120 acre, or eight square miles, of land from the Crown for £1 an acre under the terms of the short-lived Special Survey regulations.